orimeged/MITM/README.md

 - **Network Issues**: Check if the target and gateway are reachable (`ping`).

 ## Final Word
-I built this during lockdown just for fun while getting into network security.
-It’s a simple little script I came up with myself, and I’m pretty proud of it!
-Feel free to use it for learning — just keep it legal.
+I coded this from scratch during lockdown to dive into network security, and I’m proud of rebuilding it after losing the original.
+It’s a simple script I thought up myself—use it for learning, and keep it legal!